Bronze, Text, and State

 RFB06

-Both the urban and natural landscapes in imperial China were famous for a high concentration of writing, epitomised by stone steles, wooden signboards and monumental rock inscriptions.
-Much of this legacy is still visible today and continues to imbue China’s public spaces with a distinct visual character.
-Yet, for more than a thousand years after the invention of Chinese script, the epigraphic landscape in Chinese settlements was shaped by a different medium: artefacts made of bronze.
-But while in 700 BCE their use context was predominantly family-based or communal at best, half a millennium later, they pervaded public spaces as state-building instruments of an early empire.
-How did this transition come about, what were the key factors in this development, and what can it reveal about a crucial period of Chinese history when a colossal empire emerged out of a prolonged period of disunion?
-Facing the dearth of transmitted sources for this formative period of Chinese history, this project takes inscribed bronze artefacts as a point of departure and unravels their value for understanding this major shift in communication paradigm.
-Triangulating epigraphic, manuscript and archaeological sources, the project offers novel insights into major developments in state administration, standardisation, unification, workshop organisation, production techniques, transmission of know-how, literacy, and ritual performance.
-The examples below illustrate some of the approaches and contributions of this project.
+Both the urban and natural landscapes of imperial China were renowned for a dense concentration of writing, epitomised by stone stelae, wooden signboards and monumental rock inscriptions.
+Much of this legacy remains visible today and continues to imbue China’s public spaces with a distinct visual character.
+Yet, for more than a thousand years after the invention of Chinese script, the epigraphic landscape of Chinese settlements was shaped by a different medium: artefacts made of bronze.
+But while the context of their use in c.
+700 BCE was predominantly family-based or, at most, communal, half a millennium later they permeated public spaces as state-building instruments of an early empire.
+How did this transition come about, and what factors and practices stimulated it?
+Confronted with the dearth of transmitted sources for this formative period of Chinese history, this project took inscribed bronze artefacts as its point of departure to explore their value for understanding this major shift in communication paradigm.
+By triangulating epigraphic, manuscript and archaeological evidence, the project highlighted the pivotal role of legal and religious practices as arenas through which the state to inserted itself into the epigraphic landscape, offering novel insights into developments in state administration, standardisation, unification, workshop organisation, production techniques, the transmission of know-how, literacy and religious performance.
+The examples below illustrate the project’s principal approaches and contributions.

-According to transmitted sources, the earliest public inscriptions in Early China belonged to the realm of law and ritual performance.
-Similar to ancient Rome, the penal code was allegedly cast in bronze and displayed publicly in some Chinese states in the late sixth century BCE.
-Elsewhere, large stone artefacts were inscribed during the fourth century BCE with royal prayers for divine aid and presented to spirits during public ritual performances.
-While none of these artefacts are extant, this project explores the practices of inscribing law and prayers on a wide range of early written artefacts to gain a better understanding of the ritual and sociopolitical underpinnings of these practices.
-This includes the study of two recently discovered bamboo-slip manuscripts *Accomplished Man (Cheng ren 成人) and *Four Announcements (Si gao 四告), now in the collection of Tsinghua University in Beijing.
-These manuscripts shed much new light on the development of early Chinese legal thought and prayer practices.
-My work on these manuscripts also contributes to the international collaborative project Tsinghua University Warring States Bamboo Manuscripts Studies and Translations.
+According to transmitted sources, the earliest public inscriptions in Early China belonged to the realms of law and ritual performance.
+As in ancient Rome, penal codes were allegedly cast in bronze and displayed publicly in some Chinese states during the late sixth century BCE.
+In the state of Qin, large stone artefacts inscribed with royal prayers for divine aid were presented to deities during public ritual performances in the fourth century BCE.
+Although none of these artefacts survive, this project examined the practice of inscribing law and prayers on a wide range of early written artefacts to shed new light on their ritual and sociopolitical functions.
+This included an in-depth study of two recently discovered bamboo-slip manuscripts held by Tsinghua University in Beijing.
+Produced in the state of Chu in the fourth century BCE, they offer fresh insights into manuscript production and textual transmission related to legal thought and religious practice during a period of turbulent sociopolitical change.
+The findings are presented in my monograph, Four Announcements and Accomplished Man, forthcoming as volume 10 of the international collaborative project Tsinghua University Warring States Bamboo Manuscripts Studies and Translations.
+In a complementary study, I analysed the physical features of a heavily fragmented bamboo-slip prayer manuscript unearthed in 1994 at Geling, Henan Province, and proposed a reconstruction of its original size, slip sequence and folding pattern, thereby revealing aspects of its use in ritual.

-A close study of the visual organisation of inscriptions cast or chiselled on mass-produced bronze weapons during the third century BCE reveals a breathtaking and hitherto unimaginable degree of standardisation and allows for the reconstruction of the emergence of standardisation, the process of its gradual refinement, and the underlying regulations.
+A close study of the visual organisation of inscriptions cast or chiselled on mass-produced bronze weapons during the third century BCE reveals an extraordinary – and hitherto unimaginable – degree of standardisation, allowing for a reconstruction of the emergence of standards, the process of their gradual refinement and the regulations that underpinned them.
 This approach is exemplified in my study ‘Where There Is Unity, Order Results: Manufacturers’ Labels and the Creation of Standards in the Late Warring States Period’.
-It centres around workshops in the capital city of the state of Hán, which maximised the efficiency of the inscription process, quality control and accounting procedures by using a stone inscription matrix that could be repeatedly impressed in clay moulds for bronze spearheads and dagger-axes.
-Remarkably, some of these matrices featured replaceable stamps for names and year notations, prolonging their service life.
+Focusing on workshops in the capital of the state of Hán, the study shows how the production units maximised the efficiency of inscription process, quality control and accounting through the use of a stone inscription matrix repeatedly impressed into clay moulds for bronze spearheads and dagger-axes.
+Remarkably, some matrices featured replaceable stamps for names and year notations, thereby extending their service life.

-The watershed moment in the shaping of Chinese epigraphic landscape occurred when the state starts employing objects stationed in public places, such as standard weights and measures, to promote its political ideology.
-While this only happens in the late third century BCE, it followed three centuries of gradual development during which epigraphy was embraced by rulers and state administration as a means to enhance dissemination of legal codes, promulgate standards, enforce accountability, and facilitate accounting and supervision procedures.
-My Artefact of the Month essay ‘Scoop of Filial Piety?’ introduces a bronze measure cast in the state of Qin in the third century BCE that bears witness to both stages of epigraphic practice.
-On its handle it carries a serial number and information about its place of use and volume.
-On the other side, it features two edicts by Qin emperors engraved in 221 and 209 BCE which more than anything else, I argue, propagated the imperial ideology and enhanced the image of the two issuing emperors.
+The watershed moment in the shaping of Chinese epigraphic landscape occurred when the state began to employ objects stationed in public places – such as standard weights and measures – to promote its political ideology.
+Although this development transpired only in the late third century BCE, it followed three centuries of gradual evolution during which epigraphy was embraced by rulers and state administration to aid the dissemination of legal codes, promulgate standards, enforce accountability and facilitate accounting and supervision procedures.
+My Artefact of the Month essay ‘Scoop of Filial Piety?’ introduces a bronze measure cast in the state of Qin during the third century BCE that bears witness to both phases of epigraphic practice.
+Its handle carries a serial number and information about its place of use and volume.
+On the other side are two imperial edicts engraved in 221 and 209 BCE which, I argue, were primarily intended to propagate imperial ideology and enhanced the public image of the two issuing emperors.

 People